About Togei

 Rokkoyou: This is the general term for the six representative ceramic kilns (Echizen, Seto, Tokoname, Shigaraki, Tanba, and Bizen) that have been in production since the Middle Ages to the present day.
 It was recognized as a Japanese heritage in the spring of 2017.

-Seto, along with neighboring Mino, has developed into Japan’s largest production area.
+Seto and neighboring Mino have developed into Japan’s largest production area.
 In Tokoname, Bizen, Echizen, Tanba, and Shigaraki, unglazed and natural glazed pottery is still being made.

-Like Arita, the birthplace of porcelain, there are kilns with various characteristics throughout Japan, such as Hagi and Karatsu, which were opened by potters.
+Like Arita, the birthplace of porcelain, there are kilns with various characteristics throughout Japan, such as Hagi and Karatsu, which potters opened.

 We hope you’ll visit.